PrefectHQ/prefect-gcp/docs/gcp-worker-guide.md

 ```

 ### Write a flow
-First, create a new directory.
-This will serve as the root of your project's repository.
+Now let's create a new directory which will serve as the root of your project's repository.
 Within the directory, create a sub-directory called `flows`.
 Navigate to the `flows` subdirectory and create a new file for your flow.
 Feel free to write your own flow, but here's a ready-made one for your convenience:

 ```python